 The gold:silver ratio hit a multi-year high of over 83:1 earlier this year.
 It has since come down to 73.4:1, as of Friday’s close, as silver has gained strength in this year’s rally.
 On a historical basis, silver remains a relative bargain compared to gold.
 The ratio has much further to fall in a major bull market.

 Another important ratio is that of gold to platinum.
 To gauge whether platinum is trading at a premium or discount to gold, we can simply reverse the ratio.
 This year platinum traded at its deepest discount to gold since 1982.
-The platinum:gold ratio currently comes in at 0.8:1, meaning an ounce of platinum sells for 80% of what an ounce of gold commands.
+The platinum:gold ratio currently comes in at 0.8:1, meaning platinum price per ounce sells for 80% of what an ounce of gold commands.

 When platinum’s discount gets to a multi-decade extreme, as it is now essentially, then precious metals investors have an incentive not only to favor platinum over gold – but to trade out of gold for platinum.

 We certainly don’t recommend giving up a core position in gold.
 Gold has unique qualities as the ultimate, most recognized form of money.
 However, for those who have accumulated an outsized position in gold and hold little or no platinum, now may be an opportune time to trade some gold for some platinum.

 Let’s take an example to illustrate the potential profit opportunity.
 You sell 10 ounces of gold (10 x $1,275 = $12,750), then use the proceeds to buy 12 ounces of platinum (12 x $994 = $11,928).
 In this example, based solely on the latest closing spot prices, you’d still have $822 cash left over.
 (In the real world, bid/ask spreads, premiums, and small transaction costs would apply.)